matiboy/cloudflare-office365-setup/README.md

 At the moment, this is used internally at [Red Ape Solutions](https://redapesolutions.com).
 Therefore there are probably many cases we are not taking into consideration.

-Feel free to [submit issues](https://github.com/redapesolutions/cloudflare-office365-setup/issues) or even better, [merge requests](https://github.com/redapesolutions/cloudflare-office365-setup/pulls)
+Feel free to [submit issues](https://github.com/redapesolutions/cloudflare-office365-setup/issues) or even better, [pull requests](https://github.com/redapesolutions/cloudflare-office365-setup/pulls)

 When committing, please use `npm run commit`